billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 ## File Viewer

 * View any SpikeGLX output data (`bin`) file.
+* Open Shank Viewer to visualize activity on probe.
 * Time-lock (`link`) views across data streams.
 * Export subsets of the data to new bin or text files.